joelwetzel/Hubitat-Switch-Bindings/README.md

 # Hubitat-Switch-Bindings
 An app for Hubitat that binds switches together.
 When bound, if either one turns on or off, the binding will make the other one also turn on/off.
 (It works a lot like a z-wave association, but it happens in the Hubitat hub, so that the hub can know/display the updated device states.)

+## Examples of Usage
+- Suppose you have a smart wall switch in your living room that controls the overhead can lights.
+Now you add a lamp in the room, and you either put a smart bulb in it, or plug it into a smart outlet.
+You can use this app to bind the wall switch and the lamp together, so that all your lights will always turn on and off together.
+They will stay synced whether you control them using the wall switch, an app, or Alexa or Google Home.
+- Sync a fan and a light switch
+- Soon I will be releasing a device driver for a 5 button scene controller.
+My driver exposes the buttons/lights as virtual switches.
+By using Switch Bindings alongside this, it becomes easy to keep lights synced with the scene controller.

+## Installation
+1. On the Hubitat hub, go to the "Apps Code" page
+2. Click "+ New App"
+3. Copy in the contents of SwitchBindings.groovy
+4. Click "Save"
+5. Click "+ New App" again
+6. Copy in the contents of SwitchBindingInstance.groovy
+7. Click "Save"
+8. Go to the "Apps" page
+9. Click "Add User App"
+10. Click on Switch Bindings
+11. Click "Done"
+12. Click on Switch Bindings in your apps list
+13. Click on "Add a new binding"
+14. Choose your two switches
+15. Click "Done"